-Bank of Canada raises the key interest rate by one-half of a percentage point (0.50%), bringing it to 4.25%
+Bank of Canada raises the key interest rate to 4.25%

 The Bank of Canada has raised its policy rate to 4.25% today, stating borrowing costs need to rise to bring inflation back to target of 2% from the current rate of 6.9%.
 This marks the seventh consecutive rate increase in 2022.
 “We’re expecting roughly zero growth (in the Canadian economy) for the next several quarters and to be more specific, the last quarter of this year the first half of next year”, said Bank of Canada Governor, Tiff Macklem, recently.
 Climbing interest rates, dramatic declines in real household consumption, high inflation, house price and house sale declines in Canada’s major cities with the exception of Atlantic Canada and the Prairies, and zero or negative growth in our economy all point to a mild, short recession mid-year 2023.
 Recessions typically bring inflation down – consumer demand for goods drops, supply chains are able to recover, and unemployment rates rise as businesses lay off workers and wages stagnate.
 This in turn leads to even less demand for goods and services.